Great Western Railway Delay Repay: Claim Train Delay Compensation

 Pin your Great Western Railway train

-Search for your Great Western Railway departure and tap "Notify Me".
+Search for your Great Western Railway departure and tap "Pin".
 Train Badger starts tracking in real time.

 2